mpragnarok/expenseTracker/README.md

 ## Future Update
 1. Sending emails  when you register, delete user, change password.
+2. Complete user route CRUD:
-2. user avatar upload.
+   1. User avatar upload.
-3. user update password and info page
+   2. User update password and info page.
+   3. Delete user.
-4. report.hbs to see the graphic report of transaction
+3. report page to see the graphic report of transaction.